John Glas: Legacy

 Though the Glasite Church is now 'extinct', certain former Glasite chapels, which tended to be of unusual form, survive, e.g. in Edinburgh, Dundee and Perth.
-The former Dundee Glasite church is still used for religious purposes, having been acquired by the adjacent St Andrews Parish Church in 1973 and transformed into part of a complex of halls.
+The former Dundee Glasite church is still used for religious purposes, having been acquired by the adjacent St Andrew's Parish Church in 1973 and transformed into part of a complex of halls.
 The archives of the Glasite Church are held by Archive Services, University of Dundee.